alphagov/smokey/README.md

 ## Prioritising scenarios

-Each scenario can and should be prioritised by using the @high, @medium or
+Each scenario can and should be prioritised by using the @urgent, @high,
-@low cucumber tags.
+@normal or @low cucumber tags.
 For example, the frontend.feature scenario "check guides load" can be prioritised like this:

     @low
     Scenario: check guides load